 Get a head start on your holiday shopping!
 Join us on Monday, November 6 for the Manhattan Beach Shopping Day when participating downtown businesses will donate a portion of their day’s proceeds to Sandpipers.
 Start your morning off with coffee at Waterleaf, doors open at 8:30.
 Pitfire is the only restaurant participating so be sure… Read more »

 Based in Hermosa Beach, Sandpipers is a 100% volunteer women’s organization that has touched the lives of thousands of deserving individuals, children & families in the South Bay area, through our philanthropic programs.
 Sandpipers’ charitable programs include Holiday Food Baskets, Back to School Shopping, College Scholarships & many other community outreach programs.
 You can help Sandpipers’ assist those most in need in by donating today or by attending one of our many fundraisers.
 Or, if you are a woman in the Hermosa Beach area and you would like to become further involved, click here to learn more about joining Sandpipers.

-On behalf of Sandpipers, thank you for your support in making our 83rd year such a tremendous success.
+On behalf of Sandpipers, thank you for your support in making our 86th year such a tremendous success.
 Your donations to our philanthropic programs and fundraising events, combined with the efforts of our dedicated volunteer members, enabled us to change the lives of those less fortunate living in the South Bay.
-Together we clothed… Read more »
+Together we clothed less fortunate youth heading back to… Read more »